w3f/Grants-Program/applications/ArtZero_InkWhale.md

 SubWallet is our friend and partner, their office is literally 5 minutes from our office and we have collaborated on many things in the past.
 Our team helped SubWallet in the development of https://dotinsights.subwallet.app/ and also working with SubWallet to integrate Aleph Zero blockchain to their wallet.

 Ink Smart Contract is very new, but our team has strong knowledge of development on Ink!.
-I believe our smart contracts are one of the very few in auditing process.
 ArtZero is also one of the very first dapps developed on Ink Ecosystem.

 In Nov 2022, we also received the bounty for find a serious bug in Substrate Ink! by Parity Security Team.
 The fix is at PR #11771.